BookingSync/operations/README.md

 end
 ```

-In the examples above we safely assume that context key is present in case when contract and context population is implemented the following way:
+In the examples above we safely assume that the context key is present in the case when the contract and context population is implemented the following way:

 ```ruby
 class Comment::Update::Contract < OperationContract